|Wednesday, 04 October 2023|

 We see amongst the Raafidee Mujassimah a mixture of a) deification of humans, giving Allah a human form, and then b) the language of Kalaam as it relates to tajsim and c) something of the approaches of the Mu'attillah.
 These views came from the Mutakallimin amongst them and they had argued (just like the Hanafi Mujassimah we will be looking at next), through the language of al-ajsaam and al-a'raad (bodies and their incidental attributes) - as part of the proof of huduth al-ajsaam - that Allaah must be a jism (i.e. as defined by the Mutakallimin) - pay attention to this last bit - a jism as defined by the Mutakallimin.
 Hence, when they described Him, they described Him with relevant language, such as He has breadth, width, height, color, taste, smell and so on.
 This was the opposite of the language of the Mu'attilah (Allaah is not a jism, not an 'arad, not this, not that and so on).
 This is in addition to their gross tashbih.
 Further, in their Kalaam debates with the Mu'tazilah and others, they would also adopt some of the usool found with the Mu'attilah, such as making the attributes (most of them) to be synonymous with the essence, like they did with life, power, wish, hearing, seeing.
 So what we are seeing are in fact a mixture of influences, tashbih (between Allaah's dhaat and sifaat with those of the creation), and tajsim and some Kalaam which resembles that of the Mu'tazilah.

-Also a crucial thing you need to distinguish in your mind here as well is that just because the Raafidah affirm something that the Salaf (and the early Kullabi Ash'aris) affirmed [i.e. Allaah is above His Throne, Allaah has face, hands etc.], does not make this tashbih.
+Also a crucial thing you need to distinguish in your mind here as well is that just because the Raafidah affirm something that the Salaf (and the early Kullabi Ash'aris) affirmed [i.e. Allaah is above His Throne, Allaah has face, hands etc.], then this affirmation does not make it tashbih.
 Since tashbih is to say "Hand like my hand, face like my face, hearing like my seeing" and so on.
 The mere affirmation is not tasbhih, as is established from the Salaf like al-Tirmidhi, Nu'aym bin Hammad, Ishaq bin Raahooyah and the generality of the Imaams.
 The tashbih that the Salaf warned against was likening Allaah's attributes to those of the creation in their realities - which is what these Rafidah fell into, after they treated Allaah's dhaat to be like that of the humans and after they deified some amongst mankind.
 Further, they affirmed attributes Allah did not affirm for Himself and which are unique to humans, such as a heart, black hair, nose, mouth and so on.
 So there is tasbhih (in essence and attributes, even if those attributes have proof for them), and excess in ithbaat (with attributes that have no proof) and making tashbihh with respect to them too.

 So with this :- And we are not finished yet - because the fourth piece in our toolset has not yet been unleashed, and we suggest that you keep a sound-recorder ready, because hearing those effeminate wails, screams and shouts from the makhaaneeth of the neo-Jahmiyyah operating upon centuries of calculated deception - when we start pounding their doubts - will be a moment written down in history, and you want to make sure you capture it for antiquties sake.